felleslosninger/dc18-webAuth/README.md

 * An appropriately configured Spring Boot application such as [this one](https://github.com/difi/dc18-webAuth)

 #### Build and deploy the project
-1. Clone the Git repo `git clone git@github.com:viktorfa/keycloak-webauthn-authenticator.git` or `git clone https://github.com/viktorfa/keycloak-webauthn-authenticator.git` if you don't have ssh credentials.
+1. Clone the Git repo `git clone git@github.com:difi/dc2018-webAuth.git` or `git clone https://github.com/difi/dc2018-webAuth.git` if you don't have ssh credentials.
-2. Enter the folder with `cd keycloak-webauthn-authenticator`
+2. Enter the folder with `cd dc2018-webAuth`
+3. Checkout this branch with `git checkout experiment-keycloak-webauthn-authenticator`
-3. Make sure Keycloak is running.
+4. Make sure Keycloak is running.
 Verify this by entering [https://localhost:8443](https://localhost:8443).
-4. Build and deploy with Maven `mvn clean install wildfly:deploy`.
+5. Build and deploy with Maven `mvn clean install wildfly:deploy`.

 #### Configure Keycloak